Skip to Content

 Where should I Position my tent?

-You have your luxury tent and you now have your dry awning, then you find where you are positioned is not quite right.
-The large tuft of grass in the middle of your back and the waste lorry rattling past will be keeping you awake at night.
+You have your luxury tent, and you now have your dry awning, and then you find where you are positioned is not quite right.
+The large tuft of grass in the middle of your back and the waste lorry rattling past will keep you awake at night.

 Do not erect your tent on a slope if you can help it.
 If you have to pay attention to what way up you will be sleeping.
 Upside down or rolling to one side is very disorienting.

 Do not erect your tent near a passing road or work way.
-Work at a festival goes on for most of the night with and lorries setting up as early as 5.30am.
-These vans are removing rubbish clearing out portaloos and general maintenance, avoid this at all costs.
+Work at a festival goes on for most of the night with lorries setting up as early as 5.30 am.
+These vans remove rubbish clear out portaloos and general maintenance; avoid this at all costs.

-Same goes for sleeping arrangements, good quality sleeping bags are a must.
-We woke up to find we were laying in 1 inch of water but inside our sleeping bags we were completely dry!
+The same goes for sleeping arrangements; good-quality sleeping bags are a must.
+We woke up to find we were lying in 1 inch of water but inside our sleeping bags we were completely dry!
 So good quality washable sleeping bags such as these.
 Add some gaffer tape for leaks, camping pillows, bed rolls or even inflatable mattresses.

 Tip- If you end up by a dirt road earplugs will help.